 Performance: Electric vehicle (EV); 95-kWh battery, 408 horsepower

 Drivertrain warranty: 4 years / 50,000 miles Roadside Assistance: 4 years unlimited miles Corrosion: 12 years unlimited miles

-Electric has gone Audi.
+Electric has gone Audi

 The 2021 Audi e-tron added 18 miles to its total, increasing its maximum range from 204 to 222 miles on a full charge.
 It also introduced a new entry-level (Premium trim) that costs approximately $9,000 less than the 2020 base model.
-Also new is the other two trim models (Premium Plus, Prestige) now feature charging ports on both sides of the vehicle.
+Also new are the other two trim models (Premium Plus, Prestige) now feature charging ports on both sides of the vehicle.

 Introduced in 2019, the Audi e-tron is an all-electric compact crossover SUV that is also offered in a Sportback body style, characterized by a coupe-like slopping roofline.
 Its competition is no longer just the Tesla Y. It now includes the Mercedes-Benz EQC, Jaguar I-Pace and Polestar 2.

 Audi isn’t backing off its commitment to EVs that it made several years ago.
 By 2025, Audi wants to have 30 electrified models on sale, including 20 of those being fully electric.
-Audi is part of the Volkswagen group that is incorporating a company strategy that wants to be more innovative, efficient and sustainable.
+Audi is part of the Volkswagen group that is incorporating a company strategy that wants to be more innovative, efficient, and sustainable.
 Its future is clearly focused on EVs.